bazhenovc/blog/content/post/unordered-map-pitfall.md

         return (_Mybase::emplace(_STD forward<_Valty>(_Val)...).first);
         }

-That routes it to _Mybase::emplace.
+That routes it to `_Mybase::emplace`.
 So far nothing too criminal, but let's look for that as well.

 `xhash`: